We stopped for tea at a rest area that was once an old main roads camp.

 I am buggered.
 Working in the heat does not agree with me.
 I don't feel

-overdrive.
+into overdrive.
 The first attack I have had in about 3 years.
-Fortunately it dies

-Alice they have had temperatures that are 12 degrees above
+visit.
+In Alice they have had temperatures that are 12 degrees above

 normal and humidity that normally doesn't happen.
 One day was the

 We are heading North again towards Tennant Creek finally.